SambaNamuduri/SambaNamuduri/README.md

 - I love building intelligent data streaming applications using Apache Kafka,Apache Spark.

-<em>Right now</em> , I'm learning what needs to become a data Engineer with touch of Machine learning.
+<em>Right now</em> , I'm learning what needs to become a Data Engineer with touch of Machine learning.

 <h4>Connect with me</h4>